wildec2/javascript-cypress-framework/README.md

 ```
 command: "--browser chrome --config viewportWidth=375,viewportHeight=667 --record --key XXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
 ```
-9. Run 'docker-compose up --exit-code-from electron-tests' from the folder containing the compose file.
+9. Run 'docker-compose run electron-desktop-tests' or 'docker-compose run electron-mobile-tests' from the folder containing the compose file.
-The '--exit-code-from' flag tells Docker Compose to use the Cypress container’s, in our case 'electron-tests', exit code as the exit code for the docker-compose command

 10. Run 'docker-compose down' to stop and remove the created containers(app and cypress).